 “This said, it is clear that in the concrete case the institutional design of the central bank is of utmost importance.
 Not many countries have been perfect in the art of institution building.
 The Federal Reserve System in particular has met with a lot of critique lately.
 Only part of it is justified.
 The functional analysis provides some ideas for institution building.
 It should be clear that successful institution building presupposes the correct theory of money.
 What we have analyzed above is the ideal type of the monetary economy and the central bank.
 This helps to identify the institutional weak spots of concrete banking systems.”

-In brief: you need to know what it takes that an aircraft flies (laws of aerodynamics, thermodynamics, material science, etc) in order to build one and in order to explain in the concrete case why it crashed (bad design, functional failure, human failure, etc).
+In brief: you need to know what it takes that an aircraft to fly (laws of aerodynamics, thermodynamics, material science, etc) in order to build one and in order to explain in a concrete case why it crashed (bad design, functional failure, human failure, etc).
 The functional analysis delivers the OBJECTIVE benchmark of a well-functioning economy (2013).
 Against this background, the mathematical proof can be given that the actual monetary economy MUST break down EVEN if it functions perfectly (2014).
 This proof refutes the central assertions of General Equilibrium Theory.

 Independently of this, the fact of the matter is: